TwilioDevEd/automated-survey-laravel/readme.md

 4. In order to run the application you will need at least one survey.
 The repository includes a sample survey you can use to test the application.
 Run `php artisan surveys:load bear_survey.json` to load a survey about bears into your database.
+If you have deployed to Heroku using the button you already have this survey loaded.

 ### Configuring Twilio to call your application